 How to Train a Dog Not to Bite Strangers

 Experiencing problems with your dog lashing out or biting new people that come into your home?
-As scary as this seems for whomever experiences your dog's bad habits, this is not uncommon among most dogs.
-In most cases, your canine companion is most likely reacting out of fear or territorial dominance.
-Of course we don’t want our furry friends to act this way, but most of the time the biting is instinctual.
+As scary as this seems for whoever experiences your dog's bad habits, dog biting is not uncommon among most dogs.
+However, an aggressive dog is most likely reacting out of fear or territorial dominance.
+Of course, we don’t want our furry friends to act this way, but most of the time the biting is instinctual.
 In order to train dogs not to bite, owners must understand several things about their dog and their aggression.

 Determining the Cause

 To know how to train your dog not to bite and begin bite training, you need to first understand the root cause of your dog's biting behavior.

 For some dogs, aggressive behavior begins as a part of rough play during puppyhood.
 According to animal behaviorists, bad behavior in adult dogs can originate in nibbling, nipping, and teething habits among littermates.
 Puppy biting can be taken care of by providing chew toys and enforcing time-outs outside or in a kennel when your puppy bites.
 This will help reinforce good behavior.
 Some pet owners even found that teaching your dog bite inhibition (mouthing instead of biting into human skin) is an effective method of impulse control and gentle play for dogs.